xunilrj/sandbox/sources/rust/generational_index/Readme.md

 value: 1, 0, 0
 ```

-Which means that the second "print" is actually printing the second item in the Vec.
-We exchanged a panic of a invalid pointer to a invisible bug.
-We are now following the wrong player.
-In some sense this is better, but it is also harder to diagnosis.
+Which means that the second "println" is actually printing the second item of the Vec.
+We exchanged a panic caused by the invalid pointer, to an invisible bug.
+In our little game, we are now following the wrong player.
+In some sense, this is better, a more mild problem, sure, but also a harder one to diagnosis.

 The problem here is somewhat similar to the famous ABA problem.
-Not the Swedish pop band, that is another problem but the concurrency problem.
+Not the Swedish pop band, that is a whole other problem, but the famous concurrency problem.

 ABA problem
 https://en.wikipedia.org/wiki/ABA_problem

-In one of Bjarne Stroustrup paper about ABA, there is a section about ABA avoidance techniques (2.1 Known ABA Avoidance Techniques I) where he cites that a well known strategy is to use "t is to apply a version tag attached to each value.
+In one of Bjarne Stroustrup papers about ABA, there is a section about ABA avoidance techniques (2.1 Known ABA Avoidance Techniques I), where he cites that a well-known strategy.
+The idea "is to apply a version tag attached to each value.
 The usage of version tags is the most commonly cited solution for ABA avoidance.
 The approach is effective, when it is possible to apply".
 He continues with a problem in the specific case of concurrency, which does not affect us here.

 So we will try to tag each item in the Vec with a "version".

 Understanding and Effectively Preventing the ABA Problem in Descriptor-based Lock-free Designs
 http://www.stroustrup.com/isorc2010.pdf

-The first thing we will do, is to create our version of Vec, that will enrich every item with a "version", here called generation.
+The first thing we will do is to create our version of Vec, that will enrich every item with a "version", here called generation.

 ```rust
 #[derive(Clone)]